tevee/versionshantering-mp1/README.md

 ## Features

 - Displays 5 random recipes, 5 gluten free recipes and 5 vegan recipes on first page "discover recipes".
-- Search for recipes by ingredient
+- Search for recipes by ingredient, user can also also view instructions for their preferred recipe.
-- A Contact form displays under specific tab
+- A Contact form that displays under specific tab.
-- About us displays under specific tab
+- About us displays under specific tab.

 ## Project Documentation